kasp470f/ShowdownVGCTeamSheet/README.md

 Made with ❤️ by [Kasper Wissendorf](https://github.com/kasp470f)

-A special thanks to [alchemistake](https://github.com/alchemistake) for creating the original PDF template.
+A special thanks to [alchemistake](https://github.com/alchemistake) for providing the original PDF template.